himanshubagde125/news_headllines/README.md

 # news_headllines
- this website  basically combine all the headlines of differnt newspapers so thst we can read that news  an we dont go somewhre else
+ This website combines all the headlines from different newspapers so that user can read the news headlines  of differnt newsapper  without having to go website.